SI.DIMENSIONS

 Example 1 - single dimension

-Here is an example of the SI.DIMENSIONS function being used to provide the Dimensions parameter to the SI.TURNOVER function:
+Here is an example of the SI.DIMENSIONS function being used to provide the Dimensions argument to the SI.TURNOVER function:

 In this case, the SI.DIMENSIONS function is creating the necessary matrix composed of the Department dimension and the value to be used (200)